wpswings/subscriptions-for-woocommerce/README.txt

 == KEY FEATURES OF FREE WORDPRESS SUBSCRIPTIONS PLUGIN ==

-**1) Create Products  as Subscription Products With Subscriptions for WooCommerce** You can assign a subscription label to simple products by checking a box.
+**1) Create Products as Subscription Products With Subscriptions for WooCommerce:** You can assign a subscription label to simple products by checking a box.
 The selected product will then be available as a WooCommerce subscription simple product, without creating a specific subscription-type product.

-**2) Set Subscription Frequency for Subscription-Based Products** You can set the recurring frequency option on subscribed products.
+**2) Set Subscription Frequency for Subscription-Based Products:** You can set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials.

-**3) WooCommerce Subscription Plan Expiry Choice**
-You can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
+**3) WooCommerce Subscription Plan Expiry Choice:** You can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
 Recurring payments will follow the frequency plan, and the subscription can be renewed to extend the plan.

-**4) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations** You have the option to charge an initial sign-up fee for subscriptions.
+**4) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations:** You have the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.

-**5) Offer Free Trial to WooCommerce Subscription Users** You can offer free trials to subscription users and set the trial frequency.
+**5) Offer Free Trial to WooCommerce Subscription Users:** You can offer free trials to subscription users and set the trial frequency.
 Encourage users to sign up by providing free trials for WooCommerce subscription products or services.
 After the trial period ends, users can continue the WooCommerce subscription plan.

-**6) Complete WooCommerce Subscription Reports for Admin** The WooCommerce subscriptions plan report module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.
+**6) Complete WooCommerce Subscription Reports for Admin:** The WooCommerce subscriptions plan report module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.

-**7) Cancel WooCommerce Subscriptions Plan Anytime via User or Admin** You and your users have the flexibility to end subscriptions at any time with ease and halt any future WooCommerce recurring payments.
+**7) Cancel WooCommerce Subscriptions Plan Anytime via User or Admin:** You and your users have the flexibility to end subscriptions at any time with ease and halt any future WooCommerce recurring payments.
 This feature allows for convenient and hassle-free cancellation of subscriptions whenever needed.

-**8) Generate Subscription Logs**
-Our subscriptions plugin automatically generates subscription error logs, which capture and record any errors or issues related to subscriptions.
+**8) Generate Subscription Logs:** Our subscriptions plugin automatically generates subscription error logs, which capture and record any errors or issues related to subscriptions.
 This allows for easy monitoring and troubleshooting, enhancing the overall subscription process and system reliability.

-**9) Integrated with WPS PayPal Payment Gateway**
-Our plugin includes the **WPS PayPal Payment Gateway**, so customers don't need to install it separately.
+**9) Integrated with WPS PayPal Payment Gateway:** Our plugin includes the **WPS PayPal Payment Gateway**, so customers don't need to install it separately.
 Upon installing our plugin, the WPS PayPal Payment option will automatically appear in the multi-step form, streamlining the payment process for users.

 > Note: This payment method will only work for US-based PayPal merchant accounts.

 For previous users, the WPS PayPal Payment option will appear in the payment section of WooCommerce or go to WooCommerce→Settings→ Payments→ WPS PayPal.
 On enabling this option and entering the Client ID and Secret ID, it will start working as a payment method for purchasing recurring services & products.

 == WOOCOMMERCE SUBSCRIPTION PLUGIN LIVE DEMO ==